TheM1ddleM1n/MinibloxWallpaper/README.md

 **Option 1: Use a Preset**
 1. Open the config panel
 2. Select a preset from the dropdown menu
-3. Adjust blur and brightness to your liking
 4. Click "Apply"

 **Option 2: Custom URL**
 1. Paste an image URL into the "Wallpaper URL" field
 2. Watch the preview update in real-time
-3. Adjust effects with the sliders
 4. Click "Apply" when satisfied

-### Effects

-- **Blur Slider**: 0-20px blur effect
-- **Brightness Slider**: 30-150% brightness adjustment
-- Both sliders update the preview in real-time!

 ### Resetting